gen-js/generator-genjs/README.md

-# Create a new project
+# Projects organization

-We create a project in the root directory which contains the generated files.
+The generated project will be in the root directory which contains the generated files.

-This project contains a subproject called ```genjs``` which contains the templates and the model to generate the files.
+This generation project will be in the subdirectory ```genjs``` which contains the templates and the model to generate the files.

 ```
 [project]
-\- ... files of the main project
+\- ... files of the generated project
 \- genjs
    \- ... files of the generation project
 ```

+# Create a new project

 Create and go to the directory with the name of your project :
 ```